What’s the longest time you’ve ever gone without sleep? 24 hours? Several days? Do you remember how it affected your mood, appetite or mental ability?

-I remember being incredibly frustrated by feeling so tired, yet paradoxically unable to sleep night after night.
-On the third night I started wondering what would become of me if this went on for a week, or longer even.
+I remember being incredibly frustrated by feeling so tired, yet unable to sleep night after night.
+On the third night, I started wondering what would become of me if this went on for a week, or longer even.
 Was my sleep deprivation dangerous?

 Why it’s important to understand sleep deprivation

 The severity of sleep deprivation is often deeply underestimated.
 People tend to focus on the resulting sleepiness, but feeling tired might be the least worrying part of the condition.
 It can also lead to a range of physical and psychological impairments.